DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-12-30-ordinal_regression.md

   teaser: /assets/images/data_science_1.jpg
   twitter_image: /assets/images/data_science_9.jpg
 keywords:
+- Python
+- Statistical Models
+- Data Science
 - Ordinal Regression
 - Marginal Effects
-- Data Science
-- Python
-- Statistical Models
+- python
 seo_description: This article covers the principles of ordinal regression, its applications in real-world data, and how to interpret the results using marginal effects.
 We provide detailed examples to help you implement this model effectively in Python.